-Employers may direct employees who've accrued more than 8 weeks' paid leave to take paid annual leave.
+Employers may direct employees who've accrued more than 8 weeks' paid leave to take paid annual leave (for teachers entitlement applies if working in services operating for more than 48 weeks per year).
 Employers may also be required to approve annual leave requests from employees with this amount of leave.
-You must follow the procedural requirements outlined in Clauses 24.6 and 24.7.
+You must follow the procedural requirements outlined in the Children's Services Award Clauses 24.6 and 24.7 or the Educational Services (Teachers) Award Clauses A6.4 and B6.5.